nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

      * The prefix for remote topics
      */
     getRemotePrefix(): string;
     /**
-     * Get an app specific instance.
-     * The returned instance will set the senderId on the MashroomPortalMessageBusSubscriberCallback to the given id.
-     */
-    getAppInstance(appId: string): MashroomPortalMessageBus;

-    /**
      * Register a message interceptor.
      * A interceptor can be useful for debugging or to manipulate the messages.